akazemian/untrained_models_of_visual_cortex/README.md

 # Generating figures

 Navigate to the `notebooks` folder.
 Here you will find notebooks for generating each figure individually.
 These are saved in the `figures` folder.
+If you're only running the demo, you can generate demo figures in `demo/notebooks`.

 # Information about the datasets:

 When generating the results, the stimuli and preprocessed neural data are downloaded using the DATA path set earlier.
 This is done to increase efficiency.
 Alternatively, information about how to download and process the raw data manually is described below.
-The code used for preprocessing the neural data can be found in `tools/neural_data_processing`
+The code used for preprocessing the neural data can be found in `code_/encoding_score/processing`

 ## The Majajhong dataset